-The key stage 2 tests are timetabled from Monday 14 May to Thursday 17 May 2018.
+The Key Stage 2 tests are timetabled from Monday 14 May – Thursday 17 May 2018

 All of the tests will be carried out in school and organised by your child’s teachers.
 Following this, they will be sent to be marked by a central agency and then returned shortly before the end of the summer term.
 Once the results are returned to the school, they will be reported to you, as part of a wider school report at the end of the school year.